recursecenter/RSVPBot/README.md

 RSVPBot
 =======

-This is a Zulip bot that integrates with the Recurse Center calendar.
-The original version is standalone, and can be found at kokeshii/RSVPBot.
+This is a Zulip bot that integrates with the [Recurse Center calendar](https://www.recurse.com/calendar).
+The original version which works independently of the RC calendar and includes Google Calendar integration can be found at kokeshii/RSVPBot.

+RSVPBot lets you associate a Zulip thread with an RC calendar event, and lets people RSVP to the event directly from Zulip.

 ## Contributing